QratorLabs/pysdsl/README.md

 * The rank method: `wt.rank(i, c)` returns the number of occurrences of symbol `c` in the prefix `[0..i-1]` in the vector for which the wavelet tree was build for.
 * The select method: `wt.select(j, c)` returns the index `i` from `[0..size()-1]` of the `j`-th occurrence of symbol `c`.

+## Comressed suffix arrays

+Suffix array is a sorted array of all suffixes of a string.

+SDSL supports bitcompressed and compressed suffix arrays.

+Byte representaion of original IntVector should have no zero symbols in order to construct SuffixArray.

 ## Building

 Requirements: static libraries for sdsl and divsufsort.